A New Start For Auburn Baseball

 Butch Thompson begins his second season on the Plains (Photo by Wade Rackley/Auburn Athletics)

 It’s hard to believe it’s that time of year again.
-It’s time for baseball, the great American pastime.
+It’s time for baseball, that great American pastime.
 And on the college level, baseball usually comes before the beginning of spring.
 And, like spring, it awakens thoughts of new life.

 It brings hope and stirs the imagination like no other sport.
 After all it is part of the American fabric.
 Coming at the start of spring every year it reminds us of new beginnings, new birth, and a chance to start over.

 Auburn baseball could use a fresh start after the Tigers finished last season with a disappointing 23–32 overall, 8–23 SEC record.
 Even so, the Tigers were a force at the plate as Auburn scored 343 runs in 55 games in 2016, up from 2015’s final total of 301 (in 62 games).
 Auburn’s 35 homers bested the team’s 2015 total of 18.

 However, starting pitching should be the strength of Butch Thompson’s second team.
 Leading the pack will be Keegan Thompson, who returns from elbow surgery after missing the 2016 season.
 The 2014 freshman All-American has a career record of 12–6 and a 2.49 ERA.
 He will be the starter for the Tigers’ 2:00 p.m.
 CT opening game today against George Washington that will be broadcast on SECN+.